-In the second preface to Religion innerhalb der Grenzen der bloßen Vernunft, Kant suggests that there is a point where institutional (historical) religion and pure religion intersect, and that point is over the issue of the capacities for and the moral improvement of humanity.
+In the second preface to Religion within the Boundaries of Reason Alone, Kant suggests that there is a point where institutional (historical) religion and pure religion intersect, and that point is over the issue of the capacities for and the moral improvement of humanity.
 However, by definition most of historical religion is heteronomous in that it constitutes a hierarchical system that imposes its doctrinal system on its followers.
-It is not simply, though, that historical religion is heteronomous and seeks to legislate the moral maxims for the individual that historical is distinct from pure religion.
-To the extent that the historical religion claims to speak for God (i.e., claims to know the will of God), it has egregiously violated the limits to human reason to assume an omnipotent perspective, and it turns religion into an exercise of self-interest.
+It is not simply, though, that historical religion is heteronomous and seeks to legislate the moral maxims for the individual that distinguishes historical from pure religion.
+To the extent that an historical religion claims to speak for God (i.e., claims to know the will of God), it has egregiously violated the limits to human reason to assume an omnipotent perspective, 18 and it turns religion into an exercise of self-interest.
 The goal of religion turns into cultivating strategies to placate, please, and manipulate to one's own ends this divine agent who has absolute power over one's life.
 Kant refers to such religious endeavors as Gunstbewerbung (an exercise in currying divine favor).
-This is an exercise entirely understandable for the pre-disposition that Kant calls humanity since it is the pre-disposition seeking to establish status and honor in the eyes of another.
-In the case of historical religion, though, one is seeking status and honor in the eyes of God so that everything one does is calculated with respect to its effect on God's opinion of one (i.e., religion becomes an issue of self-interest).
+19 This is an exercise self-legislators of the moral principles to govern the exercising of their autonomous freedom.
+See Groundwork of the Metaphysics of Morals AA IV: 421, 429, and 434.